KevinDsouza03/KevinDsouza03/README.md

 ### 🚀 About Me

-A passionate Software Developer with an insatiable curiosity for technology and innovation.
+A passionate Software Developer with a love for learning and developing.
-Building the future, one line of code at a time.

 [Portfolio](https://kevindsouza03.vercel.app/) | [LinkedIn](#) | [Twitter](#)